MLD3/SAMultipleNoisyLabels/code/Readme.txt

 To preprocess the mimic data:
     Get access to MIMIC-III and download it (https://physionet.org/content/mimiciii/1.4/) Run preprocess_mimic.py
-    Run FIDDLE on the files generated from the 'get_feats' function FIDDLE is open source and can be found here (https://github.com/MLD3/FIDDLE)
+    Run FIDDLE on the files generated from the 'get_feats' function, see command below: python run.py --data_fname feats_for_fiddle.csv --population_fname ids_for_fiddle.csv --output_dir [directory for FIDDLE output] --T 7 --dt 1
+    FIDDLE is open source and can be found here (https://github.com/MLD3/FIDDLE)

 To get the statistics in Table 1: